sarpilgaz/yt_twitch_WoN_chatbot/README.md

    - Refer to the [Wheel of Names API documentation](https://wheelofnames.stoplight.io/docs/wheelofnames/aqbgvmfot9ua7-wheelofnames-v1) for more details.

 3. **Twitch OAuth Token:**
-   - Generate an OAuth token for either yourself or the bot account that will manage chat messaging.
+   - Generate an OAuth token for either yourself or the bot account that will manage chat messaging, note them in the corresponding fields in `config.json`.
    - The account responsible for registering the bot as an application will need 2FA enabled.
 For more details on registering a bot and obtaining OAuth, refer to:
       - [Twitch Chat Documentation](https://dev.twitch.tv/docs/chat/)
       - [Twitch Token Generator](https://twitchtokengenerator.com/)